KillingSpark/rustysd/Readme.md

 [![Gitter](https://badges.gitter.im/rustysd/community.svg)](https://gitter.im/rustysd/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ### About slices
 I dont think it is viable for a cross-platform project to support slices.
-In general I think it would be more sensible to put that weight on other tools.
+In general I think it would be more sensible to put that responsibility on other tools.

-I imagine something along the lines of dockers 'runc' but maybe not specialized to the container environment.
+I imagine something along the lines of dockers 'runc' but not specialized to the container environment.
 Let's call the imaginary tool 'restrict', the usage I imagine would be along the lines of:

 `restrict -cmd "/my/binary arg1 arg2 arg3" -mem_max=5G -io_max=10G/s`